Johnhalk/API_fun/README.md

 ## swagger.json
 - This file contains all the setup for our swagger routes defined at ```http://localhost:3000/swagger-api```.
 It should be well documented that you can explore each route just by reading the descriptions.
 Give it a whirl!!
 ![Imgur](https://imgur.com/u3Kkxj8.png)

+## Fin

+- I Hope you had as much fun reading as I did coding! :)